ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Writing/Write-SpectreFigletText.md

 #### **Alignment**

 The alignment of the text.
-Valid values are "Left", "Right", and "Centered".
 The default value is "Left".